 During one of our many Divorce Care support group discussions, I started to realize that after a major life event like a divorce, most people do one of two things.

 They either brush all of the lies they believe about themselves (and their dysfunctional baggage) under a proverbial rug and quickly move onto replacing that which was lost.
 Filling that Jesus-sized hole in their heart with things (people).

 Or they start unpacking their past and learn to clean out the dysfunction.
 They start working on healing their heart – knowing it will lead to a much healthier future.
 The latter is hard work.
 Somewhat like a root canal.
 Very painful!

 Most people pick the former.
 Often finding themselves, down the road, with the same exact problems just with a different person.
 Because it’s not ALL about picking the right person!
-You have to get healthy first – to attract healthy.
+You have to get healthy first – to attract healthy relationships.